armerj/jekyll-now/codebreaker_2019/_posts/2020-01-02-CodeBreaker-2019-Task-4.md

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_4/code_word_search.png)

-After completing task 7 and decrypting the messages, I can see keywords, such as "acquire" that might indicate its a kidnapping.
+After completing task 7 and decrypting the messages, I can see keywords, such as "acquire", that might indicate its a kidnapping.

 [Back to Overview](https://armerj.github.io/CodeBreaker-2019-Overview/)